Yacht Charter Martinique

 In a cove on the SW of the island Marina Le Marin is the main boat charter base for charter companies on Martinique.

-Coming in all shapes and sizes from 7 metres to 70+ metres, motor boats are as different as their uses.
-A seven metre RIB will be a great day boat and can be hired for as little as $110 a day for fishing trips or just blasting about the bay.
+Coming in all shapes and sizes from 7 meters to 70+ meters, motor boats are as different as their uses.
+A seven metre RIB will be a great day boat and can be rentd for as little as $110 a day for fishing trips or just blasting about the bay.
 The 15 metre plus size of motor yacht will have cabins and often en suite heads and cost upwards of $400 a day.

 Luxury Yacht Charter

 Coming with or without captain and/or crew, a luxury charter yacht will cost upwards of $700 a day and will come fully fitted out with all the modern conveniences and comforts of the very best sailing craft afloat.
 Expect en suite heads and comfortable staterooms but also a lot of fun under sail!